-Marcio is the music director of the Grange Choral Society and the Hastings Philharmonic Choir.
-He is also founder and artistic director of the Hastings Philharmonic Orchestra and Ensemble OrQuesta.
+Marcio is founder and artistic director of the Hastings Philharmonic Orchestra, and also of Ensemble OrQuesta which specialises in performing 17th and 18th century opera.
+From 2012-2022 Marcio was the music director of the Grange Choral Society.
+He is currently the Music Director of the Billingshurst Choral Society, and the Hastings Philharmonic Choir.
+He also conducts a semi-professional chamber choir, HPO Singers, and he has founded a children's choir - HPO Songbirds.
 He was artistic director of the Woodhouse Opera Festival from 2012 until its final season in 2018.
-He has conducted the Pforzheimkammerorchester (Germany), Orchestra Sinfonica della Magna Grecia (Italy), Horizon Ensemble Bydgoszcz (Poland), Württembergische Philharmonie (Germany), Südwestdeutschephilharmonie Konstanz (Germany), Stuttgartkammerorchester (Germany), Nord Tchechische Philarmonie (Czech Republic), Orquestra Sinfonica de Minas Gerais (Brazil), Eskişehir Metropolitan Orchestra (Turkey), Çukurova Symphony Orchestra (Turkey) and the Kosovo Philharmonic Orchestra (Kosovo).
+Marcio has conducted many orchestras across Europe including the Pforzheimkammerorchester (Germany), Orchestra Sinfonica della Magna Grecia (Italy), Horizon Ensemble Bydgoszcz (Poland), Württembergische Philharmonie (Germany), Südwestdeutschephilharmonie Konstanz (Germany), Stuttgartkammerorchester (Germany), Nord Tchechische Philarmonie (Czech Republic), Orquestra Sinfonica de Minas Gerais (Brazil), Eskişehir Metropolitan Orchestra (Turkey), Çukurova Symphony Orchestra (Turkey) and the Kosovo Philharmonic Orchestra (Kosovo).